Regional Internet and Development Dialogue

 None of the top 20 largest Internet companies driving these changes and generating much-needed jobs and revenues originated in Europe.

-Inclusion also requires a focus on increasing demand – comprehensive digital skills are important to turn users from consumers of online content and services into creators, enabling entrepreneurship to create jobs, revenue, and new and relevant services.
+Comprehensive digital skills provided at all ages and at all education levels are important to turn users into innovators and content creators, enabling entrepreneurship to create jobs, revenue and new services.

 For more information, please contact the Internet Society European Regional Bureau at email@example.com.